 The last two circles of Hell can only be reached by descending a vast cliff.
-Dante and Virgil hitch a ride on a massive winged monster and descend into the most horrific and darkest part of Hell.
+Dante and Virgil hitch a ride on a massive, winged monster and descend into the most horrific and darkest part of Hell.

-In the eighth circle of Hell reside the fraudulent, prostitutes, pimps, flatters, corrupt politicians, thieves, and many more.
-They live in human excrement with heads turned backwards, stuffed into fowl smelling holes and boiled in hot tar.
+In the eighth circle of Hell reside the fraudulent, prostitutes, pimps, flatters, thieves, corrupt politicians, and many more.
+These condemned souls are tossed into the chasm of Hell without pity - forced to live in human excrement with heads turned backwards, stuffed into fowl smelling holes and boiled in hot tar.
 Not a nice place to live or even visit.

 In the last circle resides the sinners against family, traitors against country, betrayers against God.
 Instead of being condemned to a fiery pit, these sinners our encased in an icy tomb, frozen and dammed for all time.